 - Drain oil from the power-frame assembly by removing the drain plug (Item 19A).
-Collect oil into a suitable container. - 2) Remove the deflector, if the pump utilizes oil seals, (Item 40) by sliding off the shaft. - Remove only the adjusting screws (Item 33A) that secure the bearing housing (Item 33) to the power-frame (Item 19). - 4) The shaft assembly is now ready for removal.
+Collect oil into a suitable container. - 2) Remove only the adjusting screws (Item 33A) that secure the bearing housing (Item 33) to the power-frame (Item 19). - 3) The shaft assembly is now ready for removal.
 Slowly and evenly turn the remaining adjusting jacking screws (Item 33A) until the outboard bearing housing (Item 33) clears the frame (Item 19).
 This will require the use of shims or barstock being placed between the adjusting jacking screws and bearing frame.
 The adjusting jacking screws by themselves are not long enough to effect complete clearance from the frame.
 Be careful when removing the shaft assembly not to damage the impeller threads on the end of the shaft by contacting the cast-iron.
-You now should be holding the shaft, bearings, and outboard bearing housing assembly.
+You now should be holding the shaft, bearings, and outboard bearing housing assembly. - 4) Remove the shaft and bearing assembly from the outboard bearing housing, by removing the internal retaining ring (Item 18A).
+Lightly tap the outboard shaft end with a soft-headed

-- 5) Remove the shaft and bearing assembly from the outboard bearing housing, by removing the internal retaining ring (Item 18A).
-Lightly tap the outboard shaft end with a soft-headed mallet until the outboard bearing clears the bearing housing (Item 33). - 6) Remove the outboard bearing (Item 18) from the shaft by disengaging the tang on the lockwasher (Item 69) from the lock-nut (Item 22), and then remove the lock-nut with a bearing lock-nut wrench or by tapping the groove in the lock-nut with a hammer and drift.
-The bearing can now be pressed from the shaft. - 7) Remove the internal retaining ring (Item 18A) from the shaft. - Remove the inboard bearing (Item 16) by pressing from the shaft.
-Protect the impeller threads and coupling end of the shaft from damage when pressing bearings off the shaft. - 9A) If the bearing frame is provided with labyrinth type oil seals, and they are still in good condition they can remain in the bearing frame and bearing housing.
-If replacement is necessary they can be pressed out of their respective housings. - 9B) If the bearing frame is provided with lip type oil seals, remove the oil seals (Items 47 & 49) from the outboard bearing housing and from the power-frame.
+- mallet until the outboard bearing clears the bearing housing (Item 33). - 5) Remove the outboard bearing (Item 18) from the shaft by disengaging the tang on the lock-washer (Item 69) from the lock-nut (Item 22), and then remove the lock-nut with a bearing lock-nut wrench or by tapping the groove in the lock-nut with a hammer and drift.
+The bearing can now be pressed from the shaft. - 6) Remove the internal retaining ring (Item 18A) from the shaft. - 7) Remove the inboard bearing (Item 16) by pressing from the shaft.
+Protect the impeller threads and coupling end of the shaft from damage when pressing bearings off the shaft. - 8A) If the bearing frame is provided with labyrinth type oil seals, and they are still in good condition they can remain in the bearing frame and bearing housing.
+If replacement is necessary they can be pressed out of their respective housings. - 8B) If the bearing frame is provided with lip type oil seals, remove the oil seals (Items 47 & 49) from the outboard bearing housing and from the power-frame.
 These seals are removed by lightly tapping with a soft-headed mallet.
-Note: these seals should not be reused after disassembly. - 10) Remove the o-ring seal (Item 33B) from the bearing housing. - 11) If separate, remove the bearing frame adapter screws (Item 71A) and remove the adapter (Item 71).
-Remove the casing jack-screws (Item 19D) from the adapter. - 12) If separate, remove the frame-leg screws (Item 19F) and remove the frame-leg (Item 19E). - 13) Remove the sight-glass, breather and plugs (Items 19A, 19B, 19C, 19G and 19H) from their respective locations.
+Note: these seals should not be reused after disassembly. - 9) Remove the o-ring seal (Item 33B) from the bearing housing. - 10) If separate, remove the bearing frame adapter screws (Item 71A) and remove the adapter (Item 71).
+Remove the casing jack-screws (Item 19D) from the adapter. - If separate, remove the frame-leg screws (Item 19F) and remove the frame-leg (Item 19E). - 12) Remove the sight-glass, breather and plugs (Items 19A, 19B, 19C, 19G and 19H) from their respective locations.